|

 2. electoral college

-the body of electors who formally elect the United States president and vice president
+the body that formally selects the United States president

 Electoral College